ncsa/Delta_doc/docs/source/user_guide/vscode/code_server.rst

 #.
 In a terminal, ``ssh`` log in to Delta (see :ref:`direct_access`).

 #.
-In the terminal, navigate to ``/sw/external/vscode/code-server/bin``.
+Navigate to ``/sw/external/vscode/code-server/bin``.

 #.
-Run the following to start the server.
+Run the following command to start the server.
 Replace ``dt-loginNN`` with the login node you are logged in to.

    .. code-block:: terminal

       ./code-server --bind-addr dt-loginNN:8899

-   In the following example, the user is logged in to ``dt-login03``.
+   In the following example, the user is logged in to ``dt-login03``:

    .. code-block::